voxpupuli/puppet-graylog_api/REFERENCE.md

 Data type: `String`

 The IP address to listen on.
-Defaults to 0.0.0.0.

 Default value: '0.0.0.0'